Department of Brain and Cognitive Sciences

 0-1-0 units

 For Brain and Cognitive Sciences undergraduates participating in curriculum-related off-campus professional experiences.
 Before enrolling, students must consult the BCS Academic Office for details on procedures and restrictions, and have approval from their faculty advisor.
 Subject to departmental approval.
-Upon completion, the student must submit a write-up of the experience, approved by the MIT supervisor.
+Upon completion, the student must submit a write-up of the experience, approved by the MIT advisor.

 Staff